david-a-parry/clinSummarizer/README.md

 You will also need a tab delimited file with four columns indicating the names of your target gene names, the associated inheritance pattern, whether they are in the reportable or non-reportable category and the associated medical condition.
+For non-coding genes which for which you want to treat each exon as a coding exon, add an optional fifth value 'non-coding'.
 For an example see 'genes/example_gene_inheritance_and_diseases.txt' in this directory.
 The default name for this file is 'gene_inheritance_and_diseases.txt' and it should be placed in the 'genes' subdirectory.

 Once you have this information you can run the 'updateBedFiles.pl' script to create BED files for the target genes specified in your